rafbullets/exams-cloud-front/README.md

 ## Starting the application

-After cloning the repository run `npm install` to install all the dependencies and then 'ng s -o` tu run the server on port 4200 and open the landing page in the browser.
+After cloning the repository run `npm install` to install all the dependencies and then `ng s -o` tu run the server on port 4200 and open the landing page in the browser.